ayberkt/msc-thesis/code/TreeType.lagda.md

 new terminology).

-In order for this to make sense, though, we must require that choosing nonterminals always takes us to stages that are at least as refined than the current one.
+In order for this to make sense, though, we must require that choosing nonterminals always takes us to stages that are at least as refined as the current one.
 The intuitive reading of this is: _experimentation never takes away existing knowledge_.
 Accordingly, this property will be called **perpetuation**; we express it in the type family `HasPerpetuation`.

 ```